TysonAndre/vscode-php-phan/README.md

 ## Contributing

-Clone whole repository and in root directory execute:
+Clone this whole repository and in the root directory execute:

 ```bash
 composer install